acidburn0zzz/freebsd-ports-elementary/README.md

-# FreeBSD ElementaryOS development repo
+# FreeBSD elementary OS development repo

 This is the [FreeBSD Ports](https://cgit.freebsd.org/ports/) collection in order to make this desktop environment usable.
 Keep in mind, it can crash at anytime.